HassanY99/Spell-Checker/README.md

   ## User Story

 * As a user, I want to be able to check a single word spellings.
 I should also be able to check for spellings in a sentence.
-Furthermore, would also like my spellings to checked in a file.
+Furthermore, would also like my spellings to be checked in a file.

 ## Features